mitsuba-renderer/mitsuba3/docs/src/developer_guide/variants_c++.rst

         xyz = srgb_to_xyz(result, active);
     else
         xyz = spectrum_to_xyz(result, ray.wavelengths, active);

+The ``if constexpr`` statement being resolved at *compile-time*, this doesn't introduce any branch in the code generated, so no performance penalty.

 For this purpose, the framework implements various *type-traits* specific to the renderer, which can be found in ``include/mitsuba/core/traits.h``.